fabiantoth/streamdb/README.md

 $ node run.js
 ```

-If you examine the ``users.0.json`` and ``users.meta.json`` files you will see the new data.
+If you examine the ``users.0.json`` and ``users.meta.json`` files located in the **`/collections/users`** directory, you will see the new data.

+#### What you need to know

+- You may change/edit the data directly in the collection json file, the meta file will update when you run the next query.
+- However, the collection data must remain in an array and all document objects are required to have a unique & valid id field.
+- You may edit the meta file as well, but keep edits to storeMax values, try not to change other settings after you already have data in collection unless you know what you're doing
+- You can always just delete the entire db directory and restart (it's pain free!!)

-### 3. Setup/run Server:
+### 3. Launch Server:

-The last step is to get our endpoints running on a server.
+The last step is to get our endpoints running on the server.
 Create and add the following code to your file:

-- **server.js**: to launch server with new endpoints
+- **server.js**: to launch localhost server with new endpoints

 ```js
 // server.js